elmines/unsup_amr/README.md

 }
 ```

-The `pruned_multilingual` is a list of all the vocabulary IDs that show up when we tokenize the EuroParl English, Spanish, and German data with the given tokenizer.
-We can ignore this for now.
-It will only be necessary to use this if we need to prune the number of embeddings in the encoder model.

 The union of `pruned_english` and the IDs of the `amr_symbols` comprises the output vocabulary of our encoder and the input vocabulary of our decoder.
 The IDs of `pruned_english` are the token IDs observed in the EuroParl English data, and the IDs of the `amr_symbols` are new IDs (starting from right after the tokenizer's largest vocabulary ID) representing the new AMR tokens we're adding to the vocabulary (":ARG0", "\<R3\>", ":domain", etc.).